Navigator of the Seas at Labadee, Haiti

 Deal Expert / Travel Blogger

-With capacity for 3,686 passengers, Royal Caribbean's Navigator of the Seas is big, but not as big as they come.
-The ship, which was built in 2002 and refurbished in 2014, offers tons of eateries and activities, including a surfing simulator, skating rink, and rock-climbing wall.
+Able to accommodate 3,388 guests at double occupancy (and 3,968 at full capacity), Royal Caribbean's Navigator of the Seas is big, but not as big as they come.
+The ship, which was built in 2002 and refurbished in 2014 and 2019, features tons of eateries and activities, including a surfing simulator, ice skating rink, and rock-climbing wall.
 Of course, that's in addition to all of the dancing and swimming offered on board.

 What We Love